 Join Alison Stewart, host of WNYC’s All of It, for the next installment in her monthly book club series with bestselling author Lori Gottlieb for a discussion of her book, Maybe You Should Talk to Someone.

 In the book, therapist Lori Gottlieb learns a lot about humanity, and herself, when a crisis emerges and she decides to get her own therapist.
 With startling wisdom and humor, Gottlieb reveals our blind spots, examining the truths and fictions we tell ourselves and others as we teeter on the tightrope between love and desire, meaning and mortality, guilt and redemption, terror and courage, hope and change.
-The book is currently being adapted into an HBO series, starring Eva Longoria.
+The book is currently being adapted into an ABC series, starring Eva Longoria.

-Buy a ticket for yourself and read along with Alison and Team All of It, or buy a table and get your whole book club to come along!
+Grab a ticket for yourself and read along with Alison and Team All of It, or buy a table and get your whole book club to come along!

 Join Alison Stewart, host of WNYC’s All of It, alongside bestselling authors and fellow book lovers on the air, online and in person for this monthly book club series.
 We’ll read books, share our progress on Instagram and gather for monthly evenings in The Greene Space with Alison and a marquee author.
 You’ll have the opportunity to spend some time with the author and ask your burning questions about the novel.